JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 | **E_FAIL** | Cannot insert the image. |
 | **E_INVALIDARG** | The *lpip* parameter is NULL or points to an invalid image. |
 | **E_OUTOFMEMORY** | Insufficient memory is available. |

-#### Remarks

-If the selection is an insertion point, the image blob is inserted at the insertion point.

 # <a name="RichEdit_HideSelection"></a>RichEdit_HideSelection